-We expect Children to:
+We expect and trust Children to:

-- Move quietly around the school, not running inside the building. - o Be silent in the hall before the start of worship and when walking in and out of the hall. - o Allow others to speak without interruption. - o Remember, when addressed, to stop, look, listen and answer using the person's name. - Open doors, hold doors for adults as well as for each other. - o Take care of their own and school property and value other people's property. - o Be on time. - Display good table manners at lunchtime. - Treat each other with respect and care.
+- o Peacefully move around the school, not running inside the building. - Show respect and be silent in the hall before the start of worship and when walking in and out of the hall. - Allow others to speak without interruption. - o Remember, when addressed, to stop, look, listen and answer using the person's name. - o Open doors, hold doors for adults as well as for each other. - o Take care of their own and school property and value other people's property. - o Be on time. - Display good table manners at lunchtime. - Treat each other with respect and care. - o To remember good manners, be kind, polite and co-operative and considerate - o To live out our Gospel Values and school mission. - Accept responsibility for their actions and impact on others.